 Beard Hacks for Every Face Shape

-Styles to avoid if you have a round face: Chin Curtain, Dutch, Balbo, Klingon.
+Styles to avoid if you have a round face: Chin Strap, Dutch, Balbo, Klingon.

-If you have a square face: You have that chiseled jawline that ladies go crazy over, so the last thing you want to do is take away from it.
-Your best beard styles are those that keep the hair closest to the sides and jawline trimmed short, with a little more length and fullness under the chin.
+You have that chiseled jawline that ladies go crazy over, so the last thing you want to do is take away from it.
+So, the beard styles that are best for you are those that keep the hair closest to the sides and jawline trimmed short, with a little more length and fullness under the chin.
 Avoid trimming to a point at the chin; either round it off wide or taper and slightly round at the bottom.

 Styles to avoid if you have a square face: Hollywoodian, Klingon, Ducktail, Short Boxed, French Fork.

-Styles to avoid if you have an oblong/rectangular face: Mutton chops/friendly mutton chops, Hulihee, Dutch.
+Styles to avoid if you have an oblong/rectangular face: Mutton chops, Hulihee, Dutch.